pierluigiferrari/ssd_keras/README.md

 2. Download the weights for the convolutionalized VGG-16 or for one of the trained original models provided below.
 3. Set the file paths for the datasets and model weights accordingly in [`ssd300_training.ipynb`](./ssd300_training.ipynb) and execute the cells.

-It is strongly recommended that you load the pre-trained VGG-16 weights when attempting to train SSD300, otherwise your training will almost certainly be unsuccessful.
-Note that the original VGG-16 was trained layer-wise, so trying to train the even deeper SSD300 all at once from scratch would very likely fail.
-Also note that even with the pre-trained VGG-16 weights it will take at least 20,000 training steps to get a half-decent performance out of SSD300.
+The procedure for training SSD512 is the same of course.
+It is strongly recommended that you load the pre-trained VGG-16 weights when attempting to train an SSD300 or SSD512, otherwise your training will almost certainly be unsuccessful.
+Note that the original VGG-16 was trained layer-wise, so trying to train the even deeper SSD300 all at once from scratch will very likely fail.
+Also note that even with the pre-trained VGG-16 weights it will take at least ~20,000 training steps to get a half-decent performance out of SSD300.

 #### Working with the generator